nus-cs2103-AY2021S2/ip/docs/README.md

 2. Download the latest duke.jar [here](https://github.com/arihantjain97/ip/releases/tag/A-Jar).

-3. Copy the file to the folder you want to use as the home folder for your Address Book.
+3. Copy the file to the folder you want to use as the home folder for your Duke application.

 4. Double-click the file to start the app.
 The GUI should appear in a few seconds.